acmsigsoft/EmpiricalStandards/docs/standards/CaseStudy.md

 ethnography*.

-If data collection and analysis are interleaved, consider the **Grounded Theory Standard**.
-If the study mentions action research, or intervenes in the context, consider the **Action Research Standard.** If the study captures a large quantitative dataset with limited context, consider the **Exploratory Data Science Standard.**
+If data collection and analysis are interleaved, consider the **Grounded Theory** Standard.
+If the study mentions action research, or intervenes in the context, consider the **Action Research** Standard.
+If the study captures a large quantitative dataset with limited context, consider the **Data Science** Standard.

 ## Specific Attributes